Available under an Apache License, Ballerina is an open-source, general-purpose programming language designed for cloud-era programmers.

 Designed for cloud applications, Ballerina includes the network in the language.
 In Ballerina, every program has a corresponding event diagram showing the processes involved, as well as the sequence of messages exchanged between them.
 Ballerina's program execution process includes extensible metadata that is compiled to runnable programs for all major cloud platforms, and features that help to track metrics, logs, and tracing are incorporated into the programming language.

-The focal point of this portion of our guide is on the programming language known as Ballerina.
+The focal point of this portion of our guide is the programming language known as Ballerina.
 Online resources pertaining to the programming language, as well as any compilers, editors, or tools developed specifically for use in Ballerina, as well as Ballerina tutorials, user groups, and forums.

 Recommended Resources